Updated 8/22/2024

 A. Plot Tool

-1. Select the line (or polygon) you want to edit with the feature selection button.
-(Skip steps 1-3 if creating new)
+1. Select the line (polygon) you want to edit with the feature selection button.
+(Steps 1-3 are unnecessary for new creation)

 3. Tap the line you want to edit.